James F. Howard, Jr., M.D.

 Intravenous edrophonium chloride is often diagnostic in patients with ptosis or ophthalmoparesis, but is less useful when other muscles are weak.
 Elevated serum concentrations of AChR binding and probably MuSK antibodies virtually assures the diagnosis of myasthenia gravis, but normal concentrations do not exclude the diagnosis.
 Repetitive nerve stimulation confirms impaired neuromuscular transmission but is not specific to myasthenia gravis and is frequently normal in patients with mild or purely ocular disease.
 The measurement of jitter by SFEMG is the most sensitive clinical test of neuromuscular transmission and is abnormal in almost all patients with myasthenia gravis.
 A normal test in a weak muscle excludes the diagnosis of myasthenia gravis, but an abnormal test can occur when other motor unit disorders cause defects in neuromuscular transmission.

-A controlled clinical trial has never been reported for any medical or surgical modality used to treat myasthenia gravis.
-All recommended regimens are empirical and experts disagree on treatments of choice.
 Treatment decisions should be based on knowledge of the natural history of disease in each patient and the predicted response to a specific form of therapy.
 Treatment goals must be individualized according to the severity of disease, the patient's age and sex, and the degree of functional impairment.
 The response to any form of treatment is difficult to assess because the severity of symptoms fluctuates.
 Spontaneous improvement, even remissions, occur without specific therapy, especially during the early stages of the disease.

 Update: The MG treatment guidelines are the result of a three-year effort to develop agreement among an international group of MG experts on the use of various treatments for people with MG.
 These guidelines were developed with leadership from our Medical and Scientific Advisory Board members and published in the July 26, 2016 issue of Neurology, entitled the “International Consensus Guidance for Management of Myasthenia Gravis.”
 This paper is a significant new resource for physicians caring for MG patients.
 To view the webinar on MG Treatment Guidelines, please click here.